 It looks and feels just like the original sample you saw above, but has six tasks per homepage button instead of three.
 [See a sample]

 We accomplish this by 1) duplicating the slides and 2) adding icons that act as navigation buttons.
 For example, this means students can easily get from the first page of reading tasks to the second page of reading tasks.

 If you think this is more of what you need, you can download this extended template here.
 You can always delete extra tasks if you don’t need all six or delete an entire slide if you don’t need more than three tasks for a particular section.

 There you have it – a free template to create your own distance learning lesson plans for kindergarten.
 I truly hope it can save you tons of time as you make plans and make this remote learning experience smooth for your students.

-Plus, if you like it I’ve got more themes available.
+Plus, if you like it I’ve got more themes and layouts available.

 Not sure what types of tasks to plug into your lesson plans?
 Or do you need help getting a jumpstart with lesson ideas?

 Then check out these 40+ free distance-learning online games and activities for kindergarten:

 Or find inspiration in this list of 19 things kinders can do independently for remote learning.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.